 Onions Australia represents the biosecurity interests of onion producers and the industry.

-Sowing of onions starts in Queensland during February (short day types) and finishes in the southern states in August (long day types).
+Sowing of onions starts during February (short day types) in Queensland and finishes in September (long day types) in the southern states.
 Harvest starts in Queensland during September and finishes during April in the southern states.

 Onion (Allium cepa) flowers consist of a spherical umbel made of florets that are less than 5 mm in length.
 The florets have six stamens, a single style and an ovary with two ovules.
 It takes about two weeks for all the florets on an umbel to open completely.
 Most of the pollen is made available on the first day and the remainder on the second day.
 The pollen is shed before the stigma becomes receptive.
 Pollen viability declines quickly after the floret opens.
 The stigma of a flower may still be viable for up to 6 days after it opens.
 The flowers are self-fertile so pollen from one floret can pollinate another floret on the same umbel.
 Where male-sterile lines are used for seed production, pollen must be moved between umbels for pollination.